-Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration we expect to receive in exchange for those products or services.
+Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
 Revenue is recognized net of sales taxes collected from customers, which are subsequently remitted to governmental authorities.
 The Company's revenue is generated from the following sources: